cgriffith-4243/trivia-api/backend/README.md

 - Deletes a question with an id matching the url argument
 - Request Arguments:

-    '''question_id''': A number value indicating the Question id of the entry to be deleted
+    `question_id`: A number value indicating the Question id of the entry to be deleted

 - Returns: Response body containing the following key

-    '''deleted''': A number value indicating the Question id of the entry to be deleted
+    `deleted`: A number value indicating the Question id of the entry to be deleted

 ```
 {